Last verified: 2026-05-23 — Croatian Ministry of the Interior (MUP) page and dedicated digital-nomad online portal confirmed.

 Step 4 — Gather documents

-Step 5 — Submit at local MUP office
+Step 5 — Submit via the official MUP portal or local MUP office

 Step 6 — Wait for decision (30–60 days)